kburchfiel/catholic_school_enrollment/readme.md

 Released under the MIT License

+Note: Many of the interactive charts, maps, and tables created within this project can be viewed on [this Google Sites page](https://sites.google.com/view/catholic-enrollment-trends/home).

 [More documentation to come!]

 This project, still a work in progress, visualizes and maps Catholic school enrollment changes over time (as indicated by NCES Private School Universe Survey data) at the state, county, and diocesan level.